joelparkerhenderson/wordbooks/pages/scrum/index.md

 Scrum events:

-* A sprint starts with a planning meeting defines the sprint's goal and its tasks.
+* A sprint starts with a sprint planning meeting that defines the sprint's goal and its tasks.

 * A daily scrum meeting keeps the team members aligned, identify any obstacles, and adjust the Sprint Backlog if necessary.